Cluny Crichton Castle

-Cluny Crichton Castle (also known as Clounie Crighton Castle) is a ruined 3-story tower house on the southern slopes of the Hill of Fare in Aberdeenshire, 4 km (2.5 miles) north of Banchory and 6.5 km (4 miles) east of Torphins.
+Cluny Crichton Castle (also known as Clounie Crighton Castle) is a ruined 3-storey tower house on the southern slopes of the Hill of Fare in Aberdeenshire, 4 km (2.5 miles) north of Banchory and 6.5 km (4 miles) east of Torphins.

 History

-In 1572 Robert Crichton of Cluny married Agnes Mowbray (d.
+In 1572, Robert Crichton of Cluny married Agnes Mowbray (d.
 1575), a daughter of the Laird of Barnbougle, her older sisters Barbara and Gilles Mowbray were servants of Mary, Queen of Scots in England.
 Crichton wrote to his kinsman James Menzies of Weem to send wild fowls and aquavitae (whisky) for the wedding at Barnbougle.
 He expected his new bride to look after his young daughters from a previous marriage, and was proud of his choice, "she has many good qualities in weaving, sewing and other handicrafts, wherein she may be helpful to your daughters and mine."
 She died two years later, after having a daughter Agnes Crichton.

 The granite castle was built in 1666 in a modified L-plan design.
 Little is known of the history of the castle.
 It was built by George Crichton shortly after his marriage to the only daughter of Sir Robert Douglas of Tilquhillie.